open-mmlab/mmpose/docs/en/user_guides/prepare_datasets.md

 4. `type`: 'upper' or 'lower', will be used in data augmentation.
 5. `swap`: indicates the 'swap pair' (also known as 'flip pair').
 When applying image horizontal flip, the left part will become the right part.
 We need to flip the keypoints accordingly.

-`skeleton_info` contains the information about the keypoint connectivity, which is used for visualization.
+`skeleton_info` contains information about the keypoint connectivity, which is used for visualization.

 `joint_weights` assigns different loss weights to different keypoints.